aabbtree77/atmega8-ssd1306-ds18b20-dht22/README.md

 # To Do

-Try to communicate between PC and ATmega8 based on USB and the in-software UART as in
+Instead of a display consider sending messages between PC and ATmega8 based on USB and the in-software UART as in

 [https://github.com/toma3757/ATtiny25-DS18B20-UART](https://github.com/toma3757/ATtiny25-DS18B20-UART)

 This might allow avoiding any display monitors, their drivers and communication libraries.

-Notice that monitoring is useful and sometimes LED blinking is not a sufficient "printf", e.g. seeing if the read temperature value needs a division by ten.
-Negative temperature values seem to be supported in these codes, but I have not tested this scenario, see [DHT22-negative-temperatures] with the links on how this is done on the Arduino side.
+Negative temperature values seem to be supported in the codes provided here, but I have not tested this scenario, see [DHT22-negative-temperatures] with the links to how this is done with Arduino.

 # References